 In fact, 21% of participants in the same survey said they were thinking about introducing a mindfulness program by 2017.
 A third of the companies that had already established such programs even allowed participation by spouses and dependents.

-15. In the Indus Valley, written evidence of meditation has been discovered from possibly as far back as 5000 BCE.
+15. Meditation facts indicate that the oldest written evidence of meditation possibly dates as far back as 5000 BCE.

 We’re witnessing meditation becoming popular in increasing degrees, each day.
 Today, this beneficial practice is done all over the globe.
 However, it appeared in India many millennia ago.

 Meditation, as well as yoga, didn’t reach the United States until the 20th century.
 From the 1960s onward, meditation started earning the position it deserves in many cultures and societies.